 The burden of lower back pain due to ergonomic risk factors means that nearly 80% of adult Australians will experience back pain at some point during their lives, a figure that is on the rise due to inactive lifestyles and increasing obesity.

-How to avoid lower back pain at work:
+How to minimise lower back pain at work:

 - Update engineering controls to ergonomic workplace standards